FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 ### Update Winning to focus

-When players win the game, we want to make sure they focus moves into the new content.
+When players win the game, we want to make sure the focus moves into the new content.

 Lets create a directive to auto-focus an element when it comes into view.